AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

   * Start and open remote applications such as webcam, music player, etc.
   * Infect system files.
   * Install keyloggers to capture keys entered by the victim.
-  * Use system as a zombie system for DDOS attacks.
+  * Use system as a zombie system for DDOS attacks.--

 ## *Can RATs Be Useful?*